 Sticking with the 500 cupcakes example, there are some ways this task could be easier.
 First, does it have to be 500 cupcakes?
 Could it be 50?
 Also, do you have to bake them yourself or could you just pick some up from the supermarket or local bakery?
 If you’re having a particularly stressful week when the cupcakes are needed, do you have to bring anything, or can you just donate money?
 If you don’t have time to bake, but you can free up time in the morning, can you help with set-up?
 See where we’re going here?
 There are always alternatives.

 It’s ok to find more efficient ways of doing things.
 This applies to parenting, but also to other areas of your life.
-If you need some help coming up with your own life hacks, check out our Do This, Not That Worksheet.
-Have fun with it and remember, it’s all about making your life easier so you can show up for the things are truly important to you.
+Remember, it’s all about making your life easier so you can show up for the things are truly important to you.

 Start looking for the easy way!
 You've got this!